Healthdirect Free Australian health advice you can count on.

 What if I can't decide if I want to breastfeed or not?

-Babies who are premature, unwell at birth or with developmental delays can struggle to learn how to suck effectively.
+Babies who are premature or unwell at birth can struggle to learn how to suck effectively.
 Some women are advised to express their colostrum before giving birth, so it can be frozen and offered to the baby after birth.

 Formula — what do I need to know?

-Any formula which can be bought in Australia will meet a baby’s nutritional needs.
-It’s important to read the product information and prepare formula exactly as the manufacturer recommends.
+It’s important to read the product information and prepare the formula exactly as the manufacturer says.

-Most Australian maternity hospitals participate in the Baby-Friendly Hospital Initiative (BFHI).
+Most Australian maternity hospitals take part in in the World Health Organization’s Baby-Friendly Hospital Initiative (BFHI).
+The BFHI supports and promotes breastfeeding.
 If you plan to feed your baby formula from birth, you may need to take your own bottles, formula and teats to the hospital.

 Learn more here about the development and quality assurance of healthdirect content.